-(i) The battery compartment is full watertigh.
+- The battery compartment is full watertigh.
 In the event of water seeping due a wrong battery cap compatment positioning, the inside of strobe body, where the electronic is installed, will be not flooded.
 If the power pins into the battery compartment are oxidized they have to replaced.
-The repair must be carried out at ONEUW's premises or authorized service centers.

-Do not insert the battery pack into the strobe compartment after charging if they are still hot.

-⚠ Do not handle the battery packs or battery charger with wet hands.

-Do not remove the battery pack from battery compartment when strobe is turn on.
+The repair must be carried out at ONEUW's premises or authorized service centers. - Do not charge the battery pack when it is placed in battery compartment remove and charge it in a cool and ventilated place to avoid overheating. - Do not insert the battery pack into the strobe compartment after charging if they are still hot. - ⚠ Do not handle the battery packs or battery charger with wet hands. - Do not remove the battery pack from battery compartment when strobe is turn on. - For your safety the battery pack must not be tampered in any way, do not attempt to replace the cells yourself, it's dangerous for you and the strobe may get damaged!